BL4CKR0S33/BL4CKR0S33/README.md

+## TRIGGER ALERT:
+    this is the most boring README ever existed

 ### Hi there 👋

 ` "How far are we allowed to go.
 To fix something that's broken."` quoted from: [morbius](https://youtu.be/jLMBLuGJTsA)